CBSR-Biobank/biobank/docs/client_scanning_and_decoding_configuration.md

 <td valign="top">Edge Minimum Factor</td>
 <td>
 Pixel length of smallest expected edge in image  as a factor of the cell width or cell height (whichever is bigger).
+The default values is 0.2.
 </td>
 </tr>
 <td valign="top">Edge Maximum Factor  </td>
 <td>
 Pixel length of largest expected edge in image  as a factor of the cell width or cell height (whichever is bigger).
+The default values is 0.4.
 </td>
 </tr>
 <tr>
 <td valign="top">Scan Gap Factor</td>
 <td>
 The scan grid gap size as a factor of the cell width or cell height (whichever is bigger).
+The default value is 0.15.
 </td>
 </tr>
 <tr>